mozilla-b2g/fxos-certsuite/docs/coverage.rst

 modules.
 Some of the tests may not be applicable depending on the device under test's capabilities and hardware configuration.

+apps
+  able to retrieve manifest of apps.

 bluetooth
   Bluetooth API provides low-level access to the device's Bluetooth hardware.

+device_storage
+  Accessibility of read/write device storage such as SD card.

 devicelight
   Lets you detect changes to ambient light using the device's light sensor.